Rectus/openxr-steamvr-passthrough/readme.md

 - EXPERIMENTAL: Supports 3D stereo reconstruction to estimate projection depth, using OpenCV.
 Includes support for Weighted Least Squares disparity filtering, and Fast Bilateral Solver filtering.
 - Supports custom fisheye lens rectification instead of using the OpenVR pre-rectified output.
 - Supports compositing the passthrough based on scene depth, for applications that supply depth buffers.
+- EXPERIMENTAL: Support for monocular webcam input.
+This can be used alone or in conjunction with the depth provided by a stereoscopic HMD camera.
+The camera can either be attached to a tracked SteamVR device, or be set up in a static position.
+Manual calibration is required.

 ### Limitations ###